 It’s clear Voices.com knows its angle in this case study: Saving time and money.

 As we scroll down, we see three key figures, which piques interest.

-Right after giving the overview of the client, Voices.com digs deep into the problem.
+Right after giving us an overview of its client, Voices.com digs deep into the problem.

 Note how these three paragraphs spotlight the wasted hours on locating and preparing the talent, frustrating delays, and disrupted operations.

 Leads will nod their head in agreement as they read this section.
 This is a brilliant way to agitate major pain points.